 Everyone has BRCA1 and BRCA2 genes.
 The function of the BRCA genes is to repair cell damage and keep breast cells growing normally.
 But when these genes contain abnormalities or mutations that are passed from generation to generation, the genes don't function normally and breast cancer risk increases.

-- have between about 40% and 85% lifetime risk of developing breast cancer
+- have a 69% to 72% risk of developing breast cancer in their lifetimes

 - have a much higher-than-average risk of developing a new, second breast cancer after an initial diagnosis